DigitKoodit/teekkariwappu/README.md

 > Teekkariwappu.fi, wappu app built with the MERN stack along with Redux for state management and Reactstrap.

+# Relevant info
+We tried to set this up to AWS 14-15.03.2024, but the project seems to be only startable in dev mode.
+This repo works in Heroku and apparently the mentioned after start script does some magic that enables it to work in that enviroment.
+We gave up and threw it back in Heroku.
+Rewrite when?

+The problem with self hosted solution was 1.
+Either you get type errors from responses being undefined => Maybe frontend is not connecting to backend correctly?
+2. Running in dev mode you run into "Invalid Host header" errors as dev builds should only be accessed from local envrionment.
+We were unable to get around this with the projects current configuration.

 ## Quick Start

 Add